• mmooss a year ago

 If they decided to stop using that dock port at all then I think that complicates planning and makes everything overall riskier, so while it wouldn't be a disaster to do there's still risk you have to weigh.

-• debacle 3 hours ago
+• debacle a year ago

 Disclaimer: I don't know how space modules are welded or what forces act on a space module.